 If you have never been to an abortion facility before, I encourage you to give it a shot and bring a friend with you when you go.
 Most people are afraid of going because they worry they will say the wrong thing or not know what to do.
 But anyone can go and be a peaceful witness to what is happening there.
 By holding a sign or simply building a presence on the sidewalk, you can make an impact on the abortions taking place in your community.
 [Tweet that]

-If you want to learn more about how to be a better peaceful witness or sidewalk advocate, you should become a member of the Sidewalk Counseling Masterclass, available September 2019 and available for preorder now.
+If you want to learn more about how to be a better peaceful witness or sidewalk counselor, you should become a member of the Sidewalk Counseling Masterclass, available September 2019 and available for preorder now.
 I created this in depth course because in my time as a sidewalk counselor I have learned what really works and doesn’t work in front of the abortion facility to accomplish our goals as pro-life advocates and I want to share that with you.
 We have 18 lessons of training content that cover everything from how to start conversations with abortion-minded women to what to bring with you on a counseling day.

 Facebook has greatly reduced the distribution of our stories in our readers’ newsfeeds and is instead promoting mainstream media sources.
 When you share to your friends, however, you greatly help distribute our content.
 Please take a moment and consider sharing this article with your friends and family.
 Thank you.